|The official portrait from Lady Sarah's wedding.|

 With a photographer father and a mother renowned for her musical and mimicry gifts, it is not surprising that both Snowdon children pursued artistic careers.
 Their son David Viscount Linley is a fine furniture maker who even sculpted a tiara out of wood.
 Sarah is a painter, represented by the distinguished Redfern Gallery.
 She primarily paints still life and landscapes.
 Her works have been exhibited in London, Europe and the United States.

 Although she uses her maiden name professionally, she married actor and artist Daniel Chatto in 1994.
-They have two sons, 18-year-old Samuel and 15-year-old Arthur.
+They have two sons, Samuel and Arthur.
 Sarah and her brother are both very close to their aunt, The Queen, and often join her for family holidays at Balmoral and Sandringham.

 PS Lady Sarah was the chief bridesmaid at the wedding of her cousin Prince Charles and Lady Diana Spencer.